 As teen parents, we spend most of our time feeling unwanted and under-appreciated.

-While they’re still happy for us to do their laundry and cook their meals, the vast majority of teens will spend more than their fair share of time telling you that they don’t need you, or that they’re ready to go it alone.
+While they’re still happy for us to do their laundry and cook their meals, the vast majority of teens will spend more than their fair share of time telling you that they don’t need you, that they’re ready to go it alone or that they can cope ok.

 Until, that is, they’re on the cusp of a major change.
 Whether they’re facing exams, study trips, or the first day of college, the fear and stress are guaranteed to drive them to your door.
 After all, no matter how old they get, you’re still their go-to comfort.